dotnet/csharplang/proposals/format.md

 boxing and argument array allocation as well as the allocation for `FormattableString` (it's an `abstract class`).
 Hence it's of little use to applications which are allocation heavy in `string` formatting.

-To make interopolated string formatting efficient the language will recognize a new type:
+To make interpolated string formatting efficient the language will recognize a new type:
 `System.ValueFormattableString`.
 All interpolated strings will have a target type conversion to this type.
 This will be implemented by translating the interpolated string into the call `ValueFormattableString.Create` exactly as is done for `FormattableString.Create` today.
 The language will support all `params` options described in this document when